Smith and Jones (Doctor Who): Filming

-Filming took place mainly in August 2006, with additional work done in September, October and November of that year.
+Filming took place mainly in August 2006, with additional work done between September and November of that year.
 The hospital was filmed in several places over August - the School of Sciences at the University of Glamorgan was used, as well as parts of Singleton Hospital in Swansea, and Usk Valley Business Park.
 The verandah and the staff kitchen were shot in the Doctor Who production team's studios at Upper Boat, Trefforest.

 The alley at the end where the TARDIS was parked was filmed in Pontypridd in September 2006.
 The scenes featuring Martha's family were recorded in October 2006, also mainly in Pontypridd.
 The street scenes with Tish at the start of the episode were filmed on Queen's Street in Cardiff in October.

 The overall shape of the hospital was also modified to resemble the more square shape of St Thomas' Hospital.
 Early in the episode, a shot of the front of Singleton Hospital is seen where part of the building has been removed and an image of the London Eye added to make it appear that the hospital is in the location of St. Thomas'.

 The final thing filmed for the episode was a shot in which the Doctor turns a deadbolt handle to lock a door, and does not depict David Tennant's own hand.
 Originally the scene had the Doctor use his Sonic Screwdriver to lock the door.
 It did not occur to anyone on the production staff that this contradicted a prior scene in which the Sonic Screwdriver is destroyed until post-production.
 The shot of him using the lock was hastily filmed and inserted.